whbeers/random_input/README.md

  - [RG Keen's analysis](http://www.geofex.com/article_folders/fuzzface/fffram.htm)
  - [PedalPCB Twin Face](https://www.pedalpcb.com/product/twinface/)

+Thanks also to [Vasily Kashirin](https://grabcad.com/vasily.kashirin-1) for the awesome step models for potentiometers and jacks, and to folks on the [freestompboxes.org](https://www.freestompboxes.org) forum for feedback and suggestions!

 ## Versioning

 My pcb designs utilize the following versioning scheme (I'll add to this as I produce more revisions):
  - v0.0XX: A candidate design that has not yet been produced and tested.
  - v0.XX: A design that has been produced, tested, and any initial errors addressed.

-The current version of the Random Input Fuzz effect is v0.26.
+The current version of the Random Input Fuzz effect is v0.27.

 ## Planned TODOs before v0.30
  - Re-place and re-route lower connector to top of board, in alignment to the approach I've taken with the [Noise Floor](https://github.com/whbeers/noise_floor) utility board.
 [DONE in v0.25!]